 When Your Benefits Start

-For example, if your disability began on June 15, 2018, your first benefit would be paid for the month of December 2018, the sixth full month of disability.
+Example: We found that your disability began on November 3, 2023 and you applied on January 11, 2024.
+We would pay your first benefit for the month of December 2023, the first full month of disability.

-Social Security benefits are paid in the month following the month for which they're due.
-This means that the benefit due for December would be paid to you in January 2019, and so on.
+We pay SSDI benefits in the month following the month for which they are due.
+This means that the benefit due for December 2023 would be paid to you in January 2024, and so on.

 How Much You Will Receive

-The amount of your monthly disability benefit is based on your lifetime average earnings covered by Social Security.
+The amount of your monthly SSDI benefit is based on your lifetime average earnings covered by Social Security.

-If you don't already have an estimate, you can get your Social Security Statement online with your personal my Social Security account or use our Benefit Calculators to determine how much you would get if you became disabled right now.
+If you don't already have an estimate, you can get your Social Security Statement online with your personal my Social Security account or use our Benefit Calculators to determine how much you could get if you developed a disability right now.

 Other Payments May Affect Your Disability Benefits

-If you receive certain other government benefits, such as workers' compensation, public disability benefits, or pensions based on work not covered by Social Security (for example, some government or foreign employment), the Social Security benefits payable to you and your family may be reduced.
+If you receive other government benefits, such as workers' compensation, public disability benefits, or pensions based on work not covered by Social Security (e.g., some government or foreign employment), we may reduce the Social Security benefits payable to you and your family.

 - Government Pension Offset.